Allergens and Tags: Review AI Suggestions in Your Digital Menu

 - Manually marked allergens — without a badge, added by you

-Each allergen displays its official icon, name translated into the active language of the dashboard, and the AI's confidence level.
+Each allergen shows its official icon, name translated into the active language of the dashboard, and the AI's confidence level.

 Tap on the product and swipe to the allergens section.
 The icons show the same data as on desktop.